codewdhruv/blog-codewdhruv/clats6eh4000b08lb400t9n9r.md

 **Structural validation:** Maintaining the yaml file structure can be a bit mess sometimes for the developer thus validating the structure before execution can help scale down error encountering probability to some extent.

 **Semantic validation of K8s schema:** Here the focus is given on validating whether the file is a correct K8s YAML file.
 This is an automated process is a bit too late in the lifecycle.
-An interesting tool that we'll explore in this space is kubeval.
+An interesting tool that we'll explore in this space is kubeconform.

 **Pragmatic validation of the resource:** This is where the validation process looks at the file from different contexts.
 We want to check the file and configuration for security vulnerabilities, performance issues, adherence to best practices, versioning schemes and many more.
-We'll check out two tools trivy and datree.
-Both bringing a unique perspective and functionality.

 In this article we'll explore 4 different tools that can help us validate YAML files but there are so many more in the marketplace.
 Feel free to check  & play around the different tools available.